Bond prices are determined by 5 factors:

-In the primary bond market, where the buyer buys the bond from the issuer, the bond usually sells for par value, which is equal to the bond's value using the coupon rate of the bond.
+In the primary bond market, where the buyer buys the bond from the issuer, the bond usually sells for par value, which = the bond's value using the coupon rate of the bond.
 However, in the secondary bond market, bond price still depends on the bond's value, but the interest rate to calculate that value is determined by the market interest rate, which is reflected in the actual bids and offers for bonds.
-Additionally, the buyer of the bond will have to pay any accrued interest on top of the bond's price unless the bond is purchased on the day it pays interest.
+Additionally, the buyer of the bond must pay any accrued interest on top of the bond's price unless the bond is purchased on the day it pays interest.

 Bond Price Listings

 When bond prices are listed, the convention is to list them as a percentage of par value, regardless of what the face value of the bond is, with 100 being equal to par value.
-Thus, a bond with a face value of $1,000 which is selling for par, sells for $1,000, and a bond with a face value of $5,000 that is also selling for par will both have their price listed as 100, which means their prices are equal to 100% of par value, or $100 for each $100 of face value.
+Thus, a bond with a face value of $1,000 selling for par, sells for $1,000, and a bond with a face value of $5,000 also selling for par will both have their price listed as 100, meaning their prices are equal to 100% of par value, or $100 for each $100 of face value.

 This pricing convention allows different bonds with different face values to be compared directly.
 For instance, if a $1,000 corporate bond was listed as 90 and a $5,000 municipal bond was listed as 95, then it can be easily seen that the $1,000 bond is selling at a bigger discount, and, therefore, has a higher yield.
 To find the actual price of the bond, the listed price must be multiplied as a percentage by the face value of the bond, so the price for the $1,000 bond is 90% × $1,000 = 0.9 × $1,000 = $900, and the price for the $5,000 bond is 95% × $5,000 = .95 × $5,000 = $4,750.

-Listed bond prices are flat prices (aka clean prices), which do not include accrued interest.
+Listed bond prices are clean prices (aka flat prices), which do not include accrued interest.
 Most bonds pay interest semi-annually.
-For settlement dates when interest is paid, the bond price is equal to the flat price.
+For settlement dates when interest is paid, the bond price = the flat price.
 Between payment dates, accrued interest must be added to the flat price, which is often called the dirty price (aka all-in price, gross price):

-Dirty Bond Price = Flat Price + Accrued Interest
+Dirty Bond Price = Clean Price + Accrued Interest

 Accrued interest is the interest that has been earned, but not paid, and is calculated by the following formula: